Facebook launches original video content in redesigned Watch tab

 Some of the original programming that will be available on Watch includes:

-- Nas Daily – Famous rapper Nas makes videos with his biggest friends each day
+- Nas Daily – Vlogger Nas (Correction: Not the rapper) makes videos with his biggest friends each day

 - Gabby Bernstein – Motivational speaker and author answers fans’ life questions in live and recorded segments